goncalo22/SkyrimNet-GamePlugin/docs/Text to Speech/Piper.md

 ## 🧠 How It Works Inside SkyrimNet

-Piper is now **fully integrated and runs in-process inside SkyrimNet**.
+Piper is now **fully integrated (still requires download and quick install of the provided full model pack) and runs in-process inside SkyrimNet**.
 That means:

 - ❌ No external Python servers or subprocesses
 - ✅ Runs natively inside the Skyrim DLL